zhaoyuzhi/SVCNet/SSNet/README.md

 Make sure you have installed the **svcnet** requirement and download the training data.

-We omit the pre-training codes for `Refinement Module` and `Super-resolution Module` due to simplicity.
+We omit warm-up pre-training codes for `Refinement Module` and `Super-resolution Module` due to simplicity.
 Instead, we provide the [pre-trained models]() of them for users to reproduce the training of the full SSNet.

 The joint training can be started by running:
 ```bash